kswenson22/mlpProject/README.md

 Code for MLP Project 2023/24 at the University of Edinburgh

 The project involves adjusting the loss function of a CycleGAN model to include an optimal transport loss term, the sinkhorn loss.
-The CycleGAN is then trained on the classic style translation task of Horses to Zebras.
+The CycleGAN is then trained on style translation tasks such as translating images of horses into images of zebras, images of pumas to tigers, and digital photos to Monet paintings.

 Code was run on Python 3.11 on Macbook Air M2, 8-core GPU.